anyaschukin/OverRide/level07/README.md

 ### main() overview

-Let's take a deeper look at the program.
 See [dissasembly notes](https://github.com/anyashuka/Override/blob/main/level07/Ressources/disassembly_notes.md) for detailed gdb assembly breakdown.

-This program is a basic tolower(), which is of little interest to us.
-However we do see a call to printf(), which is vulnerable to string format exploits.
-We also see a call to exit().

-Protects Against:
+The program erases arguments and environment variables, thus protecting against:
-- arguments to the program
+- passing malicious shellcode as arguments to the program
-- environment variables
+- storing malicious shellcode in environment variables
-The program erases arguments to it and environment variables, which means we can't pass a shellcode as argument or store one in an environment variable.

 Vulnerability: no check performed on the index and unsigned int table is stored on the stack.
-This means we can read or store in stack memory.
+This means we can read and store in stack memory.

+We know the following:
-- program creates a table, in which it stores values at indexes
+- the program creates a data table, where it stores numbers at indexes
 - some indexes (index % 3 == 0) are protected

-- going to overwrite EIP at table index, for ret2libc
+Our plan is to do a ret2libc attack, by overwriting the index containing EIP with a call to ```system()``` + ```exit()``` + ```"/bin/sh"```.

+1) find the address of system, exit, bin/sh
-1) find table index of EIP (answer is 114)
+2) find table index of EIP (answer is 114)
-2) index 114 is protected.
+3) index 114 is protected.
 Need to use maxint overflow to access
-3) find the address of bin/sh
 4) exploit by inputting malicious number + index to running program

-Let's do a ret2libc attack, by overwriting the EIP return address with a call to ```system()``` + ```exit()``` + ```"/bin/sh"```.
-First, we have to find those addresses.
+Let's do step 1.
 ```
 level07@OverRide:~$ gdb -q level07